noisrucer/sign-language-detection/README.md

 > 1. Read **YOLOv2** paper [link](https://arxiv.org/abs/1612.08242) and implement it

 This was the hardest part in the project.
 Implementing darknet19 and YOLOv2 was quite simple but the **loss function** and **utils** was very complicated.
 I ended up referencing the loss function flow but implemented other things from scratch.
 It was a very helpful experience.

+I used darknet19 pretrained weights by converting the original weights file by using [darknet2pytorch](https://github.com/Tianxiaomo/pytorch-YOLOv4/blob/master/tool/darknet2pytorch.py).
+You can check it in `pretrained/`.
+I modified so that the parameter names and shapes are compatible with the model I implemented.

 > 2. Generate Custom Dataset